Rule Wynn and Rule: History

 Founded by John Ulric Rule (1904-1978) and Gordon K. Wynn (1910-1994) in Edmonton in 1938, they were joined a year later by Rule's brother, Peter Leitch Rule (1913-1964).
 The initial partnership came about as neither Rule nor Wynn could find work.
 All three partners were graduates of the school of architecture at the University of Alberta.

 During World War II the Rule brother's father, also named Peter, took charge of the firm.
 Peter worked as a building inspector for Alberta Government Telephones and during his time with the firm designed several telephone exchange buildings across the province.
 Although not trained as an architect, in January 1941 he was given a special certificate by the Alberta Association of Architects.

 In 1945 the firm opened a second office in Calgary which was headed by Peter Rule (son).
 This office closed in 1986.

-Since 1938 the firm has gone through numerous name changes culminating in 1997 as HIP (Henderson Inglis Partridge) Architects.
-In 2013 on the cusp of 75 years Stewart Inglis and Randy Krebes merged the firm with Kasian Architecture.
-Allan Partridge (who left HIP in 2011) continues the ethos, vision and commitment by Rule Wynn Rule to innovation with Next Architecture in Edmonton and Calgary.
-In Calgary they operate out of Elvenden Centre; designed by Rule Wynn Rule in the 60's.
+Since 1938, the firm has undergone several name and partner changes including Wynn Forbes Lord Architects (Gordon Wynn, Gordon Forbes and George Lord), Wynn Forbes Lord Feldberg Schmidt Architects (Gordon Wynn, Gordon Forbes, George Lord, Heinz Feldberg and Sig Schmidt), Schmidt Feldberg Croll Henderson Architects (Sig Schmidt, Heinz Feldberg, Norm Croll, Craig Henderson and Eric Underwood), Henderson Inglis Architects (Craig Henderson, Stewart Inglis) and HIP Architects (Craig Henderson, Stewart Inglis, Allan Partridge and Randy Krebes).
+In 2008, Next Architecture Inc. became a shareholding partner of the firm through Allan Partridge.
+In 2011, Next Architecture separated from the other partners to avoid an anticipated merger with Kasian.
+In 2012, on the cusp of its 75 year anniversary, Stewart Inglis and Randy Krebes merged HIP with Kasian Architecture, Planning and Interior Design.
+In 2024, emeritus partners Craig Henderson and Stewart Inglis signed an attestation along with current partner Allan Partridge to confirm that Next Architecture is a natural successor of the firm Rule Wynn and Rule, established in 1938.
+As such, Next Architecture is one of the longest continuously operating architectural firms in western Canada.

 The records of both the Edmonton and Calgary firms are held at the Canadian Architectural Archives in Calgary.